NarayanSchuetz/edf2parquet/README.md

 Check the `examples.ipynb` notebook for detailed outputs.

 ## Todo
-- [ ] Allow to bundle signals with the same sampling rate into a single parquet file.
+- [x] Allow to bundle signals with the same sampling rate into a single parquet file.
 - [ ] Provide a high level user API
 - [ ] Enable (possibly distributed) parallel processing to efficiently convert a whole directory of EDF files.
-- [ ] Provide a high level API to convert EDF files with the same sampling frequency (fs) into a single parquet file with a single row per signal.